schemaspy/schemaspy/README.md

 If you aren't using PostgreSQL, don't panic!
 Out of the box, SchemaSpy supports over a dozen different databases.
 List them by using `-dbhelp`.
 Still not enough?
-As long as your database has a JBDC driver you can [plug it in](https://schemaspy.readthedocs.io/en/latest/configuration/databaseType.html) to SchemaSpy.
+As long as your database has a JDBC driver you can [plug it in](https://schemaspy.readthedocs.io/en/latest/configuration/databaseType.html) to SchemaSpy.